cnfarmer99/Exercise-05i-3D-Particles/README.md

-# Exercise-05i-3D-Particles
-Exercise for MSCH-C220, 17 November 2020

-This exercise is a chance to play with Godot's 3D Particles.
-Also, you will have a chance to export a game as a finished product.

-Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-05i-3D-Particles. *Edit the LICENSE and replace BL-MSCH-C220-F20 with your full name.* Commit your changes.

-Clone the repository to a Local Path on your computer.

-Open Godot.
-Import the project.godot file and open the "FPS" project.

-In res://Game.tscn, I have provided a starting place for the exercise: the scene contains a FPS character in an empty warehouse with five moving targets.
-Your gun can shoot those targets, but you will need to provide feedback to the player.

 I will leave the details of the exercise to your imagination.
 You will need to use an AnimatedSprite3D node for the explosion, and you will need to use at least two CPUParticles or Particles emitters.
 Maybe the Player/Pivot/Laser mesh will help?